 Dining at the Driftwood

 Here at the Driftwood we love our food as much as we love our drink.
 We have four different dining areas for you to choice from, so you are sure to get the perfect atmosphere to go with your food!
 We have our bustling main bar for those who want to be amongst the action (and amongst the beer!) - Please note that we don't take bookings in the main bar on a Friday night until after 8oclock.
-The Pool Bar is perfect for families and children, it has a football table, and pool table and even a juke box!
-If you fancy waitress service our Top Bar could be the choice for you, it has a balcony area perfect for larger parties, if you however want a sea view with your dinner then our Seaview restaurant is perfect! - Please note that the Seaview restaurant is only open on Friday evenings and for Sunday lunch!
+The Starboard Quarter is perfect for families and children, it has a juke box and lots of board games to play on a rainy Sunday afternoon in front of the fire!
+If you fancy waitress service our Top Bar could be the choice for you, it has a balcony area perfect for larger parties (top tip! ask for table 55 for a sea-view!) if you however want to see the sea with your dinner then our sea-view restaurant is perfect! - Please note that the sea-view restaurant is only open for Sunday lunch during the winter months (check our facebook page for updates on when it will be open more in the spring / summer)

 We love a good party, and the best one you can have is your own wedding.
 If you want a seaside location with delicious food, lovely wine, amazing seaviews and friendly staff we are your ideal choice.
 Check out our wedding pack and then phone Karen to have a look around and a chat to see if what we offer matches your vision of your special day.